cjddmut/Unity-2D-Platformer-Controller/README.md

 **Allow Wall Cling** - If the motor should cling to the walls (sticking in place).

 **Wall Cling Duration** - The time, in seconds, that the motor will stick to walls.
+A large value (say 1000000) is effectively infinite.

 ### Wall Slide ###